satakagi/OnStep-JUWEI-17/README.md

 This project involves electronic assembly, including SMD components.
 Risks include, but are not limited to, electric shock, fire, damage, or injury.

 **This project is provided "as is", with no warranty.**
 Use at your own risk.
-Proper soldering skills and electronic knowledge are strongly recommended.
+While the board relies mostly on through-hole parts, experience with hand-soldering wide-pitch SMD components is strongly recommended.

 ---